 Bonding Period

+I started Bonding Period by dockerizing the telemetry system.
 At first I found a snowplow-mini docker in dockerHub, I linked the snowplow-mini docker with the logstash docker: telemetry-coupled.
 After talking with my mentor @qwc, we thought that that docker is not service oriented and could only be used for test.
+So then I started a more un-couped telemetry system: telemetry.
+Since I'm not familar with docker and snowplow stacks, the setup took more time than I expected.

 Phrase 1